Zwartpet/laravel-schedule-manager/README.md

  │ 0 0 * * * php artisan cache:clear │ 2027-01-01 00:00:00 │ 3rd party API is down │
  └───────────────────────────────────┴─────────────────────┴───────────────────────┘
 ```

+Additionally there is a `schedule:optimize` command that will cleanup the paused schedules that have expired when using the database driver which is also running on `php artisan optimize`.

 ### Configuration